VasileiosNt/spark-pipeline-example/README.md

 - The unit of the consumption from the supplier attribute “ConsumptionTotalText” into an attribute called: “ex-tracted-unit-ConsumptionTotalText”

 ##### Integration
-- Integrate source to target verifiying the identical schemas
+- Integrate source to target.

 # Get Started

-To run the pipeline run the following:
+To run the pipeline run the following under the `app` folder:
  - make spark-run (Initializes the spark cluster)
  - make poetry (installs the poetry package manager)
  - make install (installs the dependencies)